 There are many issues involved with any approach to researching port safety.
 One challenge is that the quality of data available can be influenced by the approach of a specific country or company.
 For example, in Taiwan, attitudes of safety motivation and safety concern have been found to positively affect self-reported safety behaviour, and safety policy has been found to positively influence safety participation (Lu and Yang, 2010).
 Also, apparently similar words can have many underlying meanings, for example, although ‘accident’ or ‘risk’ have official or dictionary definitions, individual understandings may differ greatly (cf. Borges, 1979; Richards and Pilcher, 2016).
 Undoubtedly, many glossaries and international definitions exist for key terms associated with risk.
 Marhavilas et al. (2011, p.
-477) note that risk “has been considered as the chance that someone or something that is valuated will be adversely affected by the hazard” and also as “a measure under uncertainty of the severity of a hazard” and also as “a measure of the probability and severity of adverse effects”.
+477) note that risk “has been considered as the chance that someone or something that is valuated will be adversely affected by the hazard”, as “a measure under uncertainty of the severity of a hazard” and also as “a measure of the probability and severity of adverse effects”.
 Other research highlights how “risk, as it is internationally recognized by far, has three main components: occurrence, vulnerability and exposure” (Chilà et al., 2015, p.280).
-Elsewhere risk is defined mathematically, for example “Risk =f(scenario(s), consequence, likelihood)” (American Institute of Chemical Engineers, 2008, p.
+Elsewhere, risk is defined mathematically, for example “Risk =f(scenario(s), consequence, likelihood)” (American Institute of Chemical Engineers, 2008, p.
 27), or, in words, that risk is “a measure of human injury, environmental damage, or economic loss in terms of both the incident likelihood and the magnitude of the loss or injury” (ibid).
 Moreover, these definitions are noted as being constant over time and are “consistent with those found in the Guidelines for Chemical Transportation Risk Analysis (CCPS, 1995) and “Guidelines for Chemical Process Quantitative Risk Analysis, Second Edition (CCPS, 2000)” (ibid, p.28).
 Nevertheless, as Ozbas (2013) notes, ‘risk’ and ‘risk analysis’ are defined differently by different fields, authors and times; a health care definition of risk is determined by frequency, whereas a financial definition of risk defines it as variance in financial systems (Ozbas, 2013).
 Further, over time, whilst some elements related to risk have increased in size (e.g. bridges), others have become smaller (e.g. pesticides) (Ozbas, 2013).
 It is possible that individuals may have quite different interpretations of key language and terms.
 Illustratively, the 21 managers interviewed by Teperi and Leppänen’s (2011), “were found to have disjointed and vague conceptions of HF” (Teperi and Leppänen, 2011, pp. 438).
 Significantly, although language issues such as English proficiency (e.g. Hsu, 2012) are highlighted, individual perceptions and variations of words in the ‘same’ language are often assumed not to be an issue.
 For example, Karahalios et al. (2015, p.410) note that their mathematical hierarchical model can be used by many ships without a need to understand the mathematics as “the mathematics can be avoided by entering linguistic terms”.
-There are thus many methodologies chosen to research port safety and shed light on individual aspects.
+Nevertheless, what the above section illustrates is that there are many methodologies chosen to research port safety and shed light on individual aspects.
+Also, as noted in the introduction above, it is also essential that such research be contextualized within a wider context of city development, and theoretical justification and legal implementation (Russo et al, 2016)..

 Methodology